(CNN)Here's some background information about the U.S. Open Tennis Tournament.

-It takes place at the USTA Billie Jean King National Tennis Center in Arthur Ashe Stadium, Flushing Meadows, Queens, New York.
-It is the only Grand Slam Tennis championship held in North America.
+It is held annually at the USTA Billie Jean King National Tennis Center in Arthur Ashe Stadium, Flushing Meadows, Queens, New York.
+It is the only Grand Slam tennis championship held in North America.

 Matches are in five categories: men's singles and doubles, women's singles and doubles, and mixed doubles.

 Since 1978, the matches have been played on a hard-court surface covered with "DecoTurf" artificial grass.

 The total base prize purse for 2015 is $42,253,400 million, with a top prize of $3.3 million for both the men's and women's singles champions.

 Most singles finals without losing:

 Alice Marble (women's) - 4 - (1936, 1938-40)